startbase-dev/react-form-elements/README.md

 | classNames | `object` |         | ClassNames object for select components |
 | components | `object` |         | Components object for select components |

+### PhoneInput

+This component is a wrapper around [react-phone-number-input](https://catamphetamine.gitlab.io/react-phone-number-input/) component.
+All props from react-phone-number-input can be passed to this component.

 ## Examples

 Here's an example of using the form elements in a React component: